 Photos: Drew Farrell, Beth Chalmers, Mihaela Bodlovic

 Flight was originally presented as part of the 2017 Edinburgh International Festival.
-It ran for a 12 week engagement at the McKittrick Hotel, New York at the beginning of 2018 and was presented as part of the 2018 Galway International Arts Festival.
-It is currently showing at the Melbourne International Arts Festival
+It ran for a 12 week engagement at the McKittrick Hotel, New York at the beginning of 2018, was presented as part of the 2018 Galway International Arts Festival and finished the year with an appearance at the Melbourne International Arts Festival

 “This sumptuous installation fitted no easy category.
 It was like a live graphic novel or a visual radio play or the kind of optical experiment the Victorians would have delighted in, sitting at the interface of magic and mechanics.
 The audience sat at a one-person booth at the side of a giant rotating cylinder watching a series of miniature tableaux, each boxed in like a frame in a comic book: desert landscapes and dark oceans, tiny figures picking even tinier fruit, ominous expressionist tower blocks and bleak motorways at night.
 All of it was lit like a miniature theatre with the tiniest of light sources by Simon Wilkinson.
 It was as exquisite as it was genre defying.”